 Be an active participant

-When you join online communities, you’ll find other travel bloggers you can relate to.
+When you join online communities, you’ll find other content creators you can relate to.
 So speak up!
 Simple comments like ‘cool article’ are nice.
 But they’re not particularly helpful.
 Think about the kind of feedback and commentary you’d like to receive.
-Other bloggers feel the same way.
+Others feel the same way.

 Providing good commentary can build your audience and professional image.
-Wherever you’re networking, show the same expertise you do on your blog.
+Wherever you’re networking, show the same expertise you do on your site.
 Conversations turn out to be a good promotion.

 Attract Readers Interested in Travel Who Are Already Online